 ART does not allocate full RAM pages to apps because apps may not use all of the space on the page.
 This would lead to wasted pages.
 What it does instead, is that it shares RAM pages between apps.
 This is a much more efficient way to allocate memory as it prevents memory fragmentation.

 ART also puts a restriction on the amount of RAM space that can be allocated to any single app.
 This is usually around 4GB but it can vary depending on the size of the RAM.
-This is to ensure no one single app uses up RAM at the detriment of the others as well as general system functions.
+This is to ensure no one single app uses up RAM to the detriment of the others as well as general system functions.

 Read: Causes of poor RAM management